b11502008/pat-research/README.md

 │
 └── README.md

+### Research Development

+The DayXX scripts document the mathematical and computational development of the project, including function approximation, neural-network regression, forward modeling, and inverse reconstruction experiments.

+The later scripts progressively integrate these components into the final calibration pipeline.

 ## My Contribution

 I was responsible for developing and integrating the learning-based sensor calibration pipeline, with a focus on connecting the mathematical model, physical forward operator, neural network, and image reconstruction components.